 - PCB header pins are replaced with RJ45 connectors, which are much easier to assemble.

 - CAM files for PCB “panels” of Sensor and Power PCBs, reducing costs.

 - Replaced the enclosures with readily available Really Useful™ boxes.

-- Enclosure lids simply clip on, eliminating up to 48 tiny screws.
+- Enclosure lids simply clip on, eliminating tiny screws.

 - Uses off the shelf RJ45 network cables, eliminating making and soldering custom cables, greatly simplifying installation.

-- Together with the redesigned PCBs and enclosures, this eliminates the need for up to 158 wire-to-connector solder joints, and up to 77 pin crimp joints.
+- Together with the redesigned PCBs and enclosures, this eliminates the need for very many wire-to-connector solder joints and pin crimp joints.